CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: CFLOBDDs

 \subsubsection{Asymptotic Best-Case Compression}

 Consider a family of functions $F = \{ f_j \mid j \geq 0 \}$, where the $j^{\textit{th}}$ member has $2^j$ Boolean arguments.
-The following property is a sufficient condition for the sizes of the CFLOBDDs for members of $F$ to grow linearly in the level $i$, and therefore exhibit double-exponential compression compared to decision trees (i.e., asymptotic best-case growth): There exist \begin{enumerate} \item a family of functions $G = \{ g_j \mid j \geq 0 \}$ that grows linearly in the level $i$,\footnote{ The family of no-distinction proto-CFLOBDDs from \figref{NoDistinctionProtoCFLOBDD} is one such family $G$. } and \item a level $k$ such that, for all levels $i \geq k$, \begin{enumerate} \item the number of vertices in the level-$i$ grouping of $f_i$ is a constant independent of $i$ \item the level-$i$ grouping of $f_i$ makes ``procedure calls'' only to (i) the level-$(i\textrm{-}1)$ grouping used in the CFLOBDD for $f_{i\textrm{-}1}$, and (ii) level-$(i\textrm{-}1)$ groupings used in the CFLOBDD for $g_{i\textrm{-}1}$.\footnote{ Condition~\ref{It:ConstantNumberOfCalls} can be generalized so that $f_i$ can ``call'' the $(i\textrm{-}1)$ groupings used in the CFLOBDDs for some constant number of function families $G_1$, $G_2$, $\ldots$, $G_m$ that each grow linearly in the level $i$. } \end{enumerate} \end{enumerate}
+The following property is a sufficient condition for the sizes of the CFLOBDDs for members of $F$ to grow linearly in the level $i$, and therefore exhibit double-exponential compression compared to decision trees: \begin{enumerate} \item There exists a family of functions $G = \{ g_j \mid j \geq 0 \}$ that grows linearly in the level $i$.\footnote{ The family of no-distinction proto-CFLOBDDs from \figref{NoDistinctionProtoCFLOBDD} is one such family $G$. } \item There exists a level $m$ such that, for all levels $i \geq m$, \begin{enumerate} \item the number of vertices in the level-$i$ grouping of $f_i$ is a constant independent of $i$ \item the level-$i$ grouping of $f_i$ makes ``procedure calls'' only to (i) the level-$(i\textrm{-}1)$ grouping used in the CFLOBDD for $f_{i\textrm{-}1}$, and (ii) level-$(i\textrm{-}1)$ groupings used in the CFLOBDD for $g_{i\textrm{-}1}$.\footnote{ Condition~\ref{It:ConstantNumberOfCalls} can be generalized so that $f_i$ can ``call'' the $(i\textrm{-}1)$ groupings used in the CFLOBDDs for some constant number of function families $G_1$, $G_2$, $\ldots$, $G_l$ that each grow linearly in the level $i$. } \end{enumerate} \end{enumerate}

 In such a case, the CFLOBDD for each $f_i$ is double-exponentially smaller than the decision tree for $f_i$---i.e., of size $O(i)$ rather than $O(2^{2^i})$.
 As shown in \figref{walshKGeneralCase}, the family of Hadamard matrices $\HadamardFamily$ meets the above conditions.